gtursunxujayev-art/najotnur-amo-dashboard/replit.md

 ## Recent Changes

-### November 24, 2025 - Chart Layout Redesign with Data List & Sorting
+### November 24, 2025 - Chart Layout Redesign with Data List, Sorting & Filtering
-- **Redesigned both "Sifatsiz lid sabablari" and "Lid manbalari" sections** - New two-column layout
+- **Redesigned both "Sifatsiz lid sabablari" and "Lid manbalari" sections** - New two-column layout with smart filtering
-  - Left column (25%): Text list showing data sorted by count (biggest to smallest)
+  - Left column (25%): Text list showing ALL data sorted by count (biggest to smallest)
     - Sheet-style format with labels and numbers
     - Example: Ko'tarmadi  54
     - Example: Dubl  14
     - Example: Sifatsiz lid  10
-  - Right column (75%): Pie chart with labels on slices
+  - Right column (75%): Pie chart with smart <5% filtering
+    - Only shows items with ≥5% of total value (clutter-free visualization)
+    - Small items (< 5%) still appear in left list for full transparency
     - Labels connected with lines to pie segments
     - Pie centered in container for balanced layout
-    - Data also sorted descending for consistency
+    - Data sorted descending for consistency
   - Applied to both loss reasons and lead sources charts
   - Uses flexbox layout for better responsiveness
   - Improved readability and data visibility